What should we have in our First Aid Kit?

 - known occurrence of accidents or illnesses

-In most workplaces the same items as listed above under the 'prescribed approach' would form the basis of a first aid kit.
+In most workplaces the same items as listed above under the 'prescribed approach' would form the basis of a basic first aid kit.

 Employers should also assess the need for additional items where particular hazards exist, for example eye medications, bandages etc., where there is the potential for eye injuries or burn medications where there is the risk of burns.
-Appendix II of the Code of Practice provides guidance on the possible contents of a first aid kit.

 For more guidance, see First Aid - What are the requirements?